Jvinniec/tableau_projects/README.md

 | Project Name | Description
 |--------------|-------------
-| [Guild Wars 2 Trading Post Query](guildwars2_buy_sell/) | A web data connector that pulls data from the Guild Wars 2 commerce API and puts it into a Tableau sheet for use in visualizations.
+| [Guild Wars 2 Trading Post Query](guildwars2_buy_sell/) | A web data connector that pulls data from the Guild Wars 2 commerce and items APIs and JOINs the results into a Tableau sheet.
 | [Satellite positions](active_satellites/) | Satellites based on their distance from the Earth.
 Also includes several interesting satellite groups.
 | [Exoplanet Discoveries](exoplanets/) | A visualization of confirmed exoplanets by observatory and method of discovery.